paulzay/paulzay/README.md

 ### Hi there! 👋

-My name is Paul and I'm a solutions expert but I also go by Software Engineer.
+My name is Paul and I go by Software Engineer.

 My areas of interest are: